5 Tips for Introducing a New Kitten to an Adult Cat

 Cats are territorial creatures and usually don’t take fondly to another of their kind encroaching into their space.
-This can make it difficult for people who want to introduce a new kitten into a home where another cat already lives, especially if that other cat is an adult.
-It is likely that the adult cat will be hostile towards your new little interloper; but there are steps you can take to make sure the moving-in stage goes as smoothly as possible.
+This can make it difficult for introducing a new kitten to an adult cat that is set in its ways.
+It is likely that the adult cat will be hostile towards your new little interloper.
+However, there are steps you can take to make sure the moving-in stage goes as smoothly as possible.

-5. Supervised meetings.
 Until your kitten is old enough to look after itself – around 4 or 5 months old and dependent upon its size – always supervise meetings between your cats.
-Until a kitten can defend itself, it is vulnerable, and an adult cat can severely injure, or even kill, a small kitten.
+Until a kitten can defend itself, it is vulnerable, and an adult cat can severely injure or kill a small kitten.

 These steps will take time and effort on your part, but following them will help you to achieve a home life in which your adult cat and kitten, even if they do not exactly get along with each other, will at least tolerate the other’s presence.